Last July FGA spoke to Giles Dickson, CEO of Wind Europe, on the advice of a European Commission energy specialist.

 Giles talked through the mechanisms Wind Europe used in their role as the association building the renewable electricity industry from wind.

 Giles discussed that PPAs (power purchase agreements) were put in place with high-profile customers such as Facebook, ebay and google which demonstrated low risk to investors.
 This gave the capital investors the green light to be able to put the financial structures and contractual agreements in place and move funding toward the industry, providing finance to build the wind farms.
-In time governmental tendering encouraged companies to compete on pricing and it was this combined strategy which lead to the prices in electricity from wind reduce by 5 times over 10 years and deliver affordable renewable electricity for businesses and households.
+In time governmental tendering encouraged companies to compete on pricing and it was this combined strategy which lead to electricity prices from wind reduce by 5 times over 10 years, and deliver affordable renewable electricity for businesses and households.

 Onshore wind: 10 years ago: €150-200/mwh; today: €35-60/mwh